shakana0/CursedVibes/README.md

 <img src="./assets/character-erdiagram.png" width="400" alt="ER diagram showing Character entity with value object Stats" />

-It shows how the core game logic — including stats like Strength, Agility, Intelligence, and Luck — is structured in the database and modeled according to DDD Aggregate principles.
+It shows how the core game logic - including stats like Strength, Agility, Intelligence, and Luck - is structured in the database and modeled according to DDD Aggregate principles.
+The table is currently standalone but will be linked to SCENE and USER in future iterations - as part of a larger narrative data model.

 ---
 ## 🧪 API Playground (Swagger UI)